carlosrauta/studymaterial/NumberGuessingGame/README.md

 ## Project description

-The user chooses a number integer between x and y in which x < y.
+The user chooses two number integer in which x < y.
 The system selects a random number integer then the user has to guess that integer in the minimum number of guesses.

 Reference: https://www.geeksforgeeks.org/number-guessing-game-in-python/